xiaoxiae/Robotics-Simplified-Website/docs/drivetrain-control/drivetrain-control.md

 ---

 ## Introduction
-The drivetrain of a vehicle is a group of components that deliver power to the driving wheels.

-They are those parts of a robot that hold the motors and wheels in place and allow them to move.
+The drivetrain of a vehicle is a group of components that deliver power to the driving wheels, hold them together and allow them to move.
 Here is a [resource](http://www.simbotics.org/resources/mobility/drivetrain-selection) describing various types of drivetrains.

-For the purpose of this guide, however, we will only be discussing some of the most frequently used drivetrains and the methods to operate on them.
+For the purpose of this guide, however, we will only be discussing some of the most frequently used drivetrains and the methods to operate them.